-The vessel's primary armament is based around a system of railgun-launched self-guided missles referred to as torpedoes.
+The vessel's primary armament is based around a system of railgun-launched self-guided missiles referred to as torpedoes.

 These torpedoes use the kinetic energy created by their high velocity (tens of thousands of kilometers per second at launch) to penetrate target hulls, where a fused secondary charge ignites remaining guidance-system propellant to create an explosion and shrapnel, damaging the target's vulnerable inner compartments.